 That stuff happens to many runners at some point.
 And almost all of them deeply love running in their hearts.
 Their bodies just have different ideas on the day.

 It’s impossible to prevent feeling like crap occasionally as a runner.
 But you can get better at understanding why you feel like crap and what you can do to feel better.
-Here is an 8-point checklist to go over on the days when (start using R. Kelly singing voice now) your body is telling you no, but your heart is, your heart is telling you yes.
+Here is an 8-point checklist to go over on the days when your body is telling you no, but your heart is, your heart is telling you yes.

 Where are you in your training cycle?